TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 \*This privacy policy page was updated August 28, 2015.

 Share This SHARE Share to Twitter Share to Facebook Share by email Print Satellites JPSS-1 satellite now has a new name: NOAA-20.
 Learn why.
-Satellites Climate Globe had 3rd warmest year to date and 4th warmest October on record National Oceanic and Atmospheric AdministrationU.S.
+Oceans &.
+Coasts Fisheries Coral: The gift you don't want to give, or get National Oceanic and Atmospheric AdministrationU.S.
 Department of Commerce CloseHome Find your local weather Enter your ZIP code Frequently accessed tools &. resources

 *   Weather forecast tools and resources
 *   Climate data and reports